Isoleucine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-isoleucine, and tRNA(Ile), whereas its 3 products are AMP, diphosphate, and L-isoleucyl-tRNA(Ile).
+The 3 substrates of this enzyme are ATP, L-isoleucine, and tRNA^{Ile}, whereas its 3 products are AMP, diphosphate, and L-isoleucyl-tRNA^{Ile}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-isoleucine:tRNAIle ligase (AMP-forming).
+Two know isozymes exist in humans, encoded by the genes IARS1 and IARS2.
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-isoleucine:tRNA^{Ile} ligase (AMP-forming).
 Other names in common use include isoleucyl-tRNA synthetase, isoleucyl-transfer ribonucleate synthetase, isoleucyl-transfer RNA synthetase, isoleucine-transfer RNA ligase, isoleucine-tRNA synthetase, and isoleucine translase.
-This enzyme participates in valine, leucine and isoleucine biosynthesis and aminoacyl-trna biosynthesis.
+This enzyme participates in valine, leucine and isoleucine biosynthesis and aminoacyl-tRNA biosynthesis.